List of Deltora Quest characters: Prin

 Prin is a young and sweet-tempered female Kin.
 Kin are large, mammalian, winged creatures that when sleeping, resemble rocks.
 Deltoran children (a notable example being Lief) sometimes have stuffed animal versions.
 When Prin is first introduced, she is of a childish temperament, but later shows character development as she helps Barda, Lief and Jasmine retrieve the emerald for the Belt of Deltora by saving them from a Vraal.
 Because of her youth, she often jumps into adventure without thinking of the consequences.
 Prin later aids Lief, Barda and Jasmine on their journey to the Isle of the Dead by flying Lief out of the emerald territory and escaping the emerald dragon.

+Ailsa, Bruna and Merin

+Ailsa, Bruna and Merin are three female Kin who fly Lief, Barda and Jasmine to Dread Mountain after they help save Prin from Grey Guards.
+Ailsa does so because she is adventurous, Merin because she is homesick and Bruna because she believes the Kin owe the companions for helping Prin.
+They later aid the companions on their journey to the Isle of the Dead by flying them out of emerald territory to Tora, alongside Prin.

+Crenn

+Crenn is an elderly male Kin, who appears to be the leader of the colony at Kinrest.
+He tells the story of the Kin to the companions after they rescue Prin, and along with the others, returns to Dread Mountain after Gellick is defeated.

 Fa-Glin

 Fa-Glin is the leader of the Dread Gnomes and is a proud wise leader.
 Fa-Glin along with all the other Gnomes accepts Gellick's offer to rule Dread Mountain and is made a slave to him.
 Fa-Glin being a Dread Gnome is very suspicious and sends messages in code to Barda, Lief and Jasmine.